Catholic high school on Southwest Side fires teacher who used N-word while discussing sports teams with racist names

 Mary DeVoto was teaching Native American culture for her World History class at Mother McAuley Liberal Arts High School when a student brought up efforts to find a replacement for Chief Illiniwek at the University of Illinois at Urbana-Champaign.

-DeVoto, a teacher of 41 years, began discussing the former name of the Washington Football Team and why it was offensive to indigenous people.
+DeVoto, a teacher of 41 years, began discussing the former name of the Washington Commanders and why it was offensive to indigenous people.
 DeVoto told students the term was just as bad as the N-word, using the full word.

 A student was recording the lecture for later note-taking and the video was quickly sent through the school.
 Later that day, the administration moved to suspend DeVoto, and following a meeting Monday, terminated her position.